Implement password hash synchronization with Azure AD Connect sync

-If your organization uses the accountExpires attribute as part of user account management, be aware that this attribute is not synchronized to Azure AD.
+If your organization uses the accountExpires attribute as part of user account management, this attribute is not synchronized to Azure AD.
 As a result, an expired Active Directory account in an environment configured for password hash synchronization will still be active in Azure AD.
 We recommend that if the account is expired, a workflow action should trigger a PowerShell script that disables the user's Azure AD account (use the Set-AzureADUser cmdlet).
 Conversely, when the account is turned on, the Azure AD instance should be turned on.

 Overwrite synchronized passwords